LC-ContentLib/ContentLib/docs/docs/enemy-creation/coding-ai.md

 # Coding Our Custom AI

 >[!IMPORTANT]
->You should use a [decompiler FILL THIS IN](FILL THIS IN) to look how the enemy AI scripts work in the game.
+>You should use a [ILSpy](FILL THIS IN) or [DnSpy](FILL THIS IN) to look how the enemy AI scripts work in the game.
 >All the game code is contained inside `Lethal Company/Lethal Company_Data/Managed/Assembly-CSharp.dll`, so you should open that file in your decompiler!
+>To open the file, there will usually be a button at the top left, for `DnSpy` it is "File", from there, press "Open..." and select the specified dll from above.
+>Keep in mind that you are NOT allowed to distribute this file ANYWHERE, make sure it is out of your github if you place the dll there or anywhere.
+>`Assembly_CSharp.dll` contains all the game mode, which makes it illegal to distribute, so beware!
 >[!tip]
 >See our tips for optimizing your mod testing workflow on [Mod Testing Tips](/dev/mod-testing-tips.md)!
 These will be particularly helpful when tweaking your AI.

 ## Overview of EnemyAI

+This guide will walk you through the process of creating a custom enemy AI in Lethal Company, using the `EnemyAI` base class as a foundation.
 Every enemy in Lethal Company inherits from the `abstract class EnemyAI`, so we do the same.
 We will now go over some of the relevant methods:

 The `Start()` method will run when the enemy spawns in a level.
 We can initialize our variables here.